Dealing With Debt

 Once every 12 months you can get a copy of your credit report for free from each credit reporting bureau (Transunion, Experian and Equifax.)
 There are some situations when you can get a free copy more than once a year.
 See the section later in this booklet that gives more information about credit reports.

-Your Debt Collection Rights under the Fair Debt Collection Practices Act (FDCPA)
+Section 3 - Your Debt Collection Rights under the Fair Debt Collection Practices Act

 Fair Debt Collection Practices Act (FDCPA)

 If you owe money to a business they may try to collect it themselves or they may hire a collection agency.
+Debt collection agencies can’t harass or abuse you.
 If a lawyer regularly collects debts the law treats the lawyer like a collection agency too.
-No matter how they do it, they can’t harass or abuse you.
-You have even more rights if a collection agency has been hired.

 Creditors who are directly collecting their own debts, such as department stores or credit card companies, are not covered under the FDCPA.